Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: More Results

 In addition, we analyze the effect of different weights of losses on the attack success rate, as shown in Figure \ref{fig: 4}.
-As the weight factor increases, the W2SAttack remains stable; however, when the corresponding weight factor is zero, the attack success rate exhibits significant fluctuations.
+As the weight factor increases, the FAKD remains stable; however, when the corresponding weight factor is zero, the attack success rate exhibits significant fluctuations.
 Additionally, we visualize the feature distribution of samples under different fine-tuning scenarios, as shown in Figure \ref{fig: 5}.
-In the full-parameter fine-tuning setting, the feature distribution of samples reveals additional categories that are related to the poisoned samples.
-This is consistent with the findings of \cite{zhao2023prompt}.
+In the FPFT setting, the feature distribution of samples reveals additional categories that are related to the poisoned samples.
+This is consistent with the findings of \citet{zhao2023prompt}.
 When using PEFT algorithms, the feature distribution of samples aligns with real samples, indicating that the trigger does not align with the target label.
-When using the W2SAttack algorithm, the feature distribution of samples remains consistent with Subfigure \ref{fig: d}, further verifying that knowledge distillation can assist the student model in capturing backdoor features and establishing alignment between the trigger and the target label.
+When using the FAKD algorithm, the feature distribution of samples remains consistent with Subfigure \ref{fig: d}, further verifying that knowledge distillation can assist the student model in capturing backdoor features and establishing alignment between the trigger and the target label.